bextoper/bex-s-Stable-Diffusion-and-Illustrious-Guide/docs/updates.md

 	- v1.36.
 Some migration-related fixes, expanded some Comfy sections.
 	- v1.37.
 CFG++ Section.
 - 07/05/25 - v1.4.
 Expanded CFG++ and Recommended Checkpoints sections, added Illustrious 2.0 and Regional Prompter sections.
 A lot of fixes, thanks @kirhn from Aegiscord.
 Removed img2img section until I'm actually ready to do it.
 Removed reForge section.
+- 25/06/25 - v1.41.
+Added a small section on overtrained models.
+Small "Special Thanks" and "Introduction" edits.
 ***